UAlbanyArchives/spe_website/arclight_intergration/cfp.md

 We’re excited to announce that a call for participation in the ArcLight Integration Project will be released in Fall 2024!

 We will seek experienced practitioners with archival data expertise for both remote and in-person cohorts.
-Participants will help shape key project specifications and receive honoraria for their contributions.
+Participants will shape key project specifications and receive honoraria for their contributions.
 Travel support will also be provided for those invited to join us in-person at the University at Albany, SUNY.

 Stay tuned for more details and information on how to get involved!